-Designed and implemented this new gateway course for English majors concentrating in Journalism and Professional Writing at UMass Lowell.
-This course introduces students to journalism, technical writing, and business writing while emphasizing the importance of theories of rhetoric and genre.
+This gateway course, designed for UMass Lowell English majors who concentrate in Journalism and Professional Writing, introduces principles of journalism, technical writing, and business writing while consistently emphasizing the importance of theories of rhetoric and genre.
 All assignments call for students to write for public audiences beyond the classroom, including one service-learning project.

 Principles of Technical Writing

 In this upper-division course, students learn about the rhetorical strategies and communications technologies appropriate for technical writing situations.
 Students plan, create, and user-test projects such as technical documentations, resumes, proposals, reports, websites, and other genres as they work with local community non-profits on real technical writing needs.

 This upper-division, writing-intensive course focuses on how language shapes personal experience and community beliefs.
 Assignments include reflective portfolios, rhetorical analyses, creative non-fiction essays, public arguments, and blogs.
 In the past, students in this course participated in a student-based university writing contest I coordinated with other Advanced Composition instructors at the University of Arizona.
 We raised over $1,000 in teaching grants to support the “Moments (In)Form” contest and public reading event.

 This discussion-based course introduces English majors to the key terms, practices, and critical theories used by literary scholars.
 Assignments include 3 analytical papers, homework exercises, and an annotated bibliography.

 Students in this course study workplace practices, business communications, and writing on behalf of an organization through client-based projects and case studies.
 Assignments include memos, emails, job search materials, proposals, reports, and promotional documents.

 I collaborated with three instructors to team teach students to work at the writing center as a paid tutor.
 Assignments and readings emphasized non-hierarchical, collaborative, and student-initiated approaches to tutoring.